ysbaddaden/minitest.cr/README.md

 Unit tests and assertions for the Crystal programming language, using the fantastic [minitest](https://github.com/seattlerb/minitest) as reference.

-Unit tests are ready to roll!
-Preliminary work has begun to implement minitest/spec too, following the same rationale, which means that calling describe/it will actually generate unit test classes and methods.

 ## Getting Started

 Given that you'd like to test the following class: